 All wards (or units/departments) within the participating hospital should preferably be included if you participate for the very first time.
-Bigger hospitals who have participated to the 2015, 2017, 2018 or 2019 survey can participate with a number of wards (subsample) of the hospital, but they need to include all wards for a certain "main" activity (medical, surgical, ICU): for example include all adult ICU wards, all adult surgical wards, all adult medical wards or all child medical wards.
+Bigger hospitals who have participated to one or more of the previous surveys can participate with a number of wards (subsample) of the hospital, but they need to include all wards for a certain "main" activity (medical, surgical, ICU): for example include all adult ICU wards, all adult surgical wards, all adult medical wards or all child medical wards.
 This is needed to allow the collection of sufficient data by "activity" and subsequently the calculation of valid rates by activity.
 For smaller hospitals (± <200 to 250 beds), it remains advisable to survey the whole hospital!